Donald Trump Wanted To ‘Censor The Internet’ With ‘Troubling’ Executive Order, Says Report

-Leaked documents provided by CNN show that Donald Trump’s administration drafted an executive order that would reportedly grant the political party in the power the ability to police speech on the internet.
-The order is being called the “Censor the Internet” executive order by critics such as Fight for the Future, a non-profit that says it works to protect and expand the positive transformative power of the digital landscape.
+Leaked documents provided by CNN show that Donald Trump’s administration drafted an executive order that would reportedly grant the power to police speech on the internet.
+The order is being called the “Censor the Internet” executive order by critics such as Fight for the Future, a nonprofit that says it works to protect and expand the positive transformative power of the digital landscape.

-Rawstory reports that an action alert by Fight for the Future suggests that the order could “end free speech on the internet.”
+Raw Story reports that an action alert by Fight for the Future suggests that the order could “end free speech on the internet.”

 “[The] leaked documents show that the Trump administration is drafting an executive order that, if upheld by the courts, could essentially end free speech on the Internet,” it reads.
 “The draft order would put the FTC and the FCC, headed by its notoriously corrupt chairman Ajit Pai, in charge of monitoring and policing online speech on social media platforms, online forums, and more.”

-According to Chris Lewis of the non-profit Public Knowledge, the leaks are “troubling on many levels.”
+According to Chris Lewis of the nonprofit Public Knowledge, the leaks are “troubling on many levels.”
 He highlights the order’s potential for First Amendment violations as well as its “apparent disregard” for the independence of agencies like the Federal Communications Commission (FCC) and the Federal Trade Commission (FTC).

 Lewis also claims that the bill would “unilaterally limit Section 230,” which is in place to promote online communities that are properly moderated and free of misinformation and hate speech.